agiordan101/codingame_chess/README.md

 Git tag should be created when bot is stable and a next version begin to be developed.
 All bots should be kept locally as executable to benchmarch them.
 (History files keeping track of all games between versions ?
 Saved in git)
 Bot versions must be created on their tag commit.
-For example, an older version shouldn't be impacted by an engine fix, so benchmarks can conclude the fix has really improved the new bot version.
+For example, an older version shouldn't be impacted by an engine fix (so benchmarks can conclude the fix has really improved the new bot version...)
+All versions should have a ELO rating.
+All versions should be deployed in Codingame, with the resulting classement saved in this README.

 ## Tests